Yokota Air Base: Post-Cold War

 In 2005, the Japanese government announced that the headquarters of the Japan Air Self-Defense Force Air Defense Command would be moved to Yokota.

 The Tokyo Metropolitan Government has advocated opening Yokota to civilian flights as a method of relieving traffic at Haneda and Narita Airport.
 Governor Shintaro Ishihara raised the joint-use proposal during the 2003 gubernatorial election, and Governor Naoki Inose made comments in 2013 that suggested joint use as a possible solution to cope with visitor demand during the 2020 Summer Olympics in Tokyo.
+A broad agreement on civil-military use of the base was agreed on in 2005.

 In November 2009, the base was attacked by Kakurōkyō members using improvised mortar barrages.

 In April 2010 Colonel Frank Eppich, the USAF commander of base, banned screenings of the film The Cove at the base theater.
 A base spokesman said that The Cove was banned because using a base venue to display the film could be seen as an endorsement of the film.
 The spokesman added, "We have a lot of issues with Japan... and anything done on an American base would be seen as an approval of that event."

 Personnel and aircraft from the base assisted with Operation Tomodachi following and during the March 2011 Tōhoku earthquake and tsunami and Fukushima I nuclear accidents.
 The base also served as an important hub for airlifted assistance during the disaster recovery efforts.
 During the crisis, around 600 American family members voluntarily departed the base for locations outside Japan.

 On 21 March 2012 JASDF units completed moving from Fuchū Air Base (Tokyo).
 On 26 March, JASDF Yokota Air Base started operations.

 In 2013, the air base was again attacked by Kakurokyo members by improvised mortar barrages.

 On 5 April 2018 five CV-22 Osprey tiltrotor aircraft deployed to the base.
 They had originally been scheduled to deploy to Yokota in 2020, but the deployment was brought forward.
 As the first permanent deployment of the aircraft outside of Okinawa, the move sparked local protests.
 The number of aircraft will eventually reach 10.